Tag: things to know about Marrakech

 • Terrace Bakchich.

-A humble little restaurant in the medina
+A budget friendly restaurant in the medina

 Image by Freebird Tracey.

 This unassuming restaurant cafe in the medina is undoubtedly one of the most popular amongst the locals in Marrakech.
+The Guardian voted it one of the 10 best places to eat in the medina.

 Image by Freebird Tracey.